Wolftronics-SBC/TrackerData/README.md

 [Poster](https://github.com/hariharsubramanyam/TrackerData/blob/master/Poster.pdf)

 ## Tracker output
 Notice there is no output for the tracker and there is no ground truth.
-These can be generated using the [ObjectTracker Repo](https://github.com/hariharsubramanyam/ObjectTracker)
+These can be generated using the [ObjectTracker Repo](https://github.com/hariharsubramanyam/ObjectTracker).
+We have not included the files because generating them for different scales and perspective transforms would yield many extra files.

 ## Videos
 [Chem1](https://youtu.be/Udk7YJRnn10)